Skip to content

 Sport Cricket

-In 23/24 we hope to continue to deliver a world-class sporting experience for all pupils, ensuring both challenge and support at all sporting levels: Wellington remains committed to adding to its reputation as one of the UK’s strongest and most diverse schools on the sporting front.
+Wellington remains committed to adding to its reputation as one of the UK’s strongest and most diverse schools on the sporting front, offering both challenge and support to all pupils at all sporting levels.

 Performing Arts

-Music has a well-structured routine of activities and events, with flagship ensembles performing regularly at high-profile concerts; with regular recitals every Tuesday evening; regular concerts featuring the Symphony Orchestra, the Concert Band and Big Band; and weekly services featuring the Chapel Choir, who also sang at Exeter Chapel, Oxford and Chichester Cathedral.
-The Concerto Concert, which saw three pupils perform Mozart, Saint-Saëns, and Barber backed by a full orchestra, emphasised our pupils' aspiration to perform concerti – no surprise given the successes at Diploma level, with 13 Diplomas awarded this year.
-Singer-songwriter concerts, a recording studio, the Jazz Orchestra, and the a cappella group, the Wellingtones, all provide a range of opportunities for our musicians.
+Music has a well-structured routine of activities and events, with flagship ensembles performing regularly at high-profile concerts at venues such as St John’s Smith Square; with regular recitals every Tuesday evening; regular concerts featuring the Symphony Orchestra, the Concert Band and Big Band; and weekly services featuring the Chapel Choir, who also sang Evensong at St Paul’s Cathedral and St George’s Windsor, toured Portugal and recorded an album.
+Two concerto concerts, which saw four pupils perform, backed by a full orchestra, emphasised our pupils' aspiration to perform concerti – no surprise, with 13 students holding Diplomas this year.
+Masterclasses from renowned professional, singer-songwriter concerts, a recording studio, the Jazz Orchestra, and the a cappella group the Wellingtones, all provide a range of opportunities for our musicians.

-Dance saw over 100 students in the Christmas show, a much-anticipated House Dance competition with 750 students in the audition process, and a variety of Curriculum events, proving that dance is integral to a Wellington education.
-To the theme of Wonderland, the Dance Show showcased a range of Contemporary, Lyrical, Contact, Street, Commercial, Ballet, Tap, Acro, and a breath-taking Silks routine, high above the Annenberg stage, was a highlight of the year.
+Dance saw 110 students in the Christmas show, a much-anticipated House Dance competition with 750 students in the audition process, and a variety of Curriculum events, proved that dance is integral to a Wellington education.
+To the theme of The Quad, the Chapel and the Dorm, the Dance Show showcased a range of Contemporary, Lyrical, Contact, Street, Commercial, Ballet, Tap, Acro, and a breathtaking Silks routine.
+The Curriculum Dance Show allowed our academic dancers to show off their choreographic and performance skills, while the Street Crew Battle attracted a large and vocal crowd to South Front.
+Focused workshops, career advice from dance professionals, visits to the Royal Ballet, and inspirational sets from the daredevil Acro team are all features of Dance at Wellington.

 CCF (Leadership & Service)